ManiShah7/FootballWorld/README.md

 ### To do

-1- Add standings
+1- Add fixtures

-2- Add fixtures
+2- Maybe PWA